dogs can distroy your home

-When you make an investment in a piece of feature furniture, you will be keen to look after it.
+How to dog-proof your furniture: When you make an investment in a piece of feature furniture, you will be keen to look after it.
 It is essential to protect it through the years to get the most value from your purchase.
 If you have any dogs in your home, you will therefore need to know how to dog-proof your furniture.
 As much as our dogs are a much-loved member of the family, they can bring some chaos and destruction to your home.
-Here we explore some the best options for protecting your home from your best friend.
+Here we explore some the best options on how to dog-proof your furniture and protect your home from your best friend.

 You can make this choice more comfortable by purchasing a luxury dog bed.
 If you fancy it you can even get a miniature sofa for them, should you really want them to live the life of comfort.
 If this is their area, then the dog will feel safe here.
 It is likely that they will more than happily trundle off to bed in this zone devoted to them.